vhromada/Catalog-Wicket/README.md

 # Catalog Wicket

-Application in Wicket for catalog of movies, games, music, programs and books
+Application in Wicket for catalog of movies, games, music and programs